jawah/niquests/.github/CONTRIBUTING.md

 ## Questions

 The GitHub issue tracker is for *bug reports* and *feature requests*.
-Please do not use it to ask questions about how to use Requests.
+Please do not use it to ask questions about how to use Niquests.
 These questions should instead be directed to [Stack Overflow](https://stackoverflow.com/).
-Make sure that your question is tagged with the `python-requests` tag when asking it on Stack Overflow, to ensure that it is answered promptly and accurately.
+Make sure that your question is tagged with the `python`, `python-niquests` and/or `python-requests` tags when asking it on Stack Overflow, to ensure that it is answered promptly and accurately.

 ## Good Bug Reports